StatXzy7/StatXzy7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I’m Ziyang Xu (徐子扬, StatXzy7), 2024 Fall Ph.D. student in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
+I’m Ziyang Xu (徐子扬, StatXzy7), 2024 Fall Ph.D.
+Student in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
 2024, advised by Prof. [Tieyong Zeng](https://www.math.cuhk.edu.hk/~zeng/).

 My research interests include AI for Science, Bioinformatics, Medical Image Processing...